 |Zoom Rooms||1 GB/Zoom Room|

-- Pricing for additional storage is as follows:
+Pricing for additional storage (US Dollars):

 |Plan||Storage||Additional 1 GB|